varunbhiwapurkar/Automotive-CAN-Bus-Intrusion-Detection-Lab/README.md

 - Develop a Python-based CAN Intrusion Detection System.
 - Analyze CAN traffic using Wireshark.
 - Map attacks to ISO/SAE 21434 and UNECE R155.
-- Document the project like a professional automotive security assessment.
+- Document project like a professional automotive security assessment.

 ---